 Court reporters take down verbatim testimony.
-Witnesses that nod their head to answer a question cannot be recorded by the court reporter.
+Witnesses who nod their heads to answer a question cannot be recorded by the court reporter.
 Speak so that the court reporter can record the response.
-Similarly, if using gestures by holding hands apart to provide a visual portrayal of size and say, "It was this big," only the comment will be recorded.
-Witnesses must provide an audible response that matches the size they are conveying with their hands ("it was about 14 inches long").
-Witnesses should speak clearly, intelligibly, and loudly enough so that they will be heard and understood throughout the courtroom. presentations are far less effective than presentations which contain variations in volume, speed of delivery, and tone.
+Similarly, if a witness is using a gesture by holding his or her hands apart to provide a visual portrayal of size and saying, "It was this big," only the comment will be recorded.
+The witness must provide an audible response that matches the size he or she is conveying with the gesture ("It was about 14 inches long.")
+Witnesses should speak clearly, intelligibly, and loudly enough so they will be heard and understood throughout the courtroom.
+Monotone presentations are far less effective than presentations which contain variations in volume, speed of delivery, and tone.
 Be mindful that some courtrooms have microphones.
 Do not assume the microphone is for sound projection.
 Many microphones only record testimony.